patriciacarcamo/hello-world/README.md

 Hello all!

 New chapter in my life.
-I'm tryng to do bettee for myself and my family.
+I'm tryng to do better for myself and my family.
 I welcome this journey with determination and grit.